Overview

 - California Sport Fishing License required for anglers 16 and older

-- Catch-and-release only — no fish may be kept at Uvas Reservoir
+- Catch-and-release only — no fish may be kept at Uvas Reservoir.
+Mercury advisory applies

-- Live bait is prohibited — artificial lures and dead/prepared bait only
+- Wet, live bait is prohibited — artificial lures and dead/prepared bait only

 - All state fishing laws apply within county park boundaries